peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 ## Obtaining Birth Data from Astro-Databank

+**A Note on Reproducibility:** The Astro-Databank (ADB) is a live research database that is continuously updated with new entries and revisions.
+Consequently, re-exporting the data from the ADB website today will not yield the exact same raw dataset used in this study, making perfect replication from the original source impossible.
+While the rest of the data pipeline is fully deterministic, this initial data extraction is the sole exception.

+To ensure perfect, bit-for-bit replication of our findings, researchers **must** use the static data export file captured at the time of the original research.
+This file is included in the project repository as `data/sources/adb_raw_export.txt`.
+The manual data extraction steps described below are provided for methodological transparency only and are not a required part of the replication process.

 The Astro-Databank Research Database is the source of raw birth data.
 Perform the following procedure to manually obtain an initial database of people.

 1. Navigate to https://www.astro.com/adb-search/adb-search/.